-With the British Airways Visa Signature® Card, new cardmembers earn 50,000 bonus Avios after they spend $2,000 on purchases within the first 3 months of account opening.
-Earn an additional 25,000 bonus Avios when you spend $15,000 on purchases for a total of 75,000 bonus Avios.
+With the British Airways Visa Signature® Card, new cardmembers earn 50,000 bonus Avios after they spend $3,000 on purchases within the first 3 months of account opening.
 In addition, if you make $30,000 in purchases in a calendar year on your British Airways Visa card, you will receive a Travel Together Ticket that’ll allow you to bring a companion with you in the same cabin on your next rewards flight that you redeem with your Avios.
 The Travel Together Ticket is good for two years.
 Cardholders can earn 3 Avios for every dollar spent on British Airways purchases and 1 Avios for every dollar spent on all other purchases.
 This card offers Smart Chip Technology and no foreign transaction fees.

 Annual Fee: $95

 United MileagePlus Explorer Card

 The United MileagePlus® Explorer Card offers its new cardmembers 30,000 bonus miles after they spend $1,000 on purchases in the first 3 months from account opening.
 Earn double miles on tickets purchased from United, and 1 mile for every dollar spent on all other purchases.
 There is no limit to the number of miles you can earn, and miles don't expire as long as your credit card account is open.
 This card also offers some great travel perks, including your first checked bag free, priority boarding privileges, and two one-time-use passes to the United Club airport lounge every year.
 There are no foreign transaction fees.